infused-kim/vscode_theme_converter/README.md

 The best way to answer this question is to demonstrate the problems that can arise when you use RGB colors in your terminal.

-This is how the popular `cat` replacement `bat` looked like in the default terminal app on macOS for many years:
+This is how `bat`, the popular `cat` replacement, looked like in the default terminal app on macOS for many years:

 ![Screenshot of bat in the default macOS terminal](img/bat_macos_default_terminal.png)